 While both MFN and National Treatment aim to promote non-discrimination and fair competition, there are key differences between the two principles.

 MFN focuses on ensuring equal treatment among all trading partners.
 It requires a country to extend its best trade terms to all other countries with MFN status.
+In some cases, tariffs or trade terms may be adjusted to ensure compliance with MFN obligations.
 In contrast, National Treatment applies within a country’s own market and seeks to eliminate discrimination between domestic and foreign companies.

 While MFN treats all nations equally, National Treatment applies only to foreign entities operating within a country’s borders.
 MFN applies to tariffs, quotas, and other trade restrictions, whereas National Treatment primarily covers regulations, business licensing, and investment policies that can affect foreign companies.